Soft-Contact/resto/specs/resto_json_api.md

 ### listCustomers

 For listing customers available to the given API Key.
-Note: If serveral Restolution clients share the same API Key, customers from all clients will be listed as long as any customer with same number is identical between clients.
+If serveral Restolution clients share the same API Key, customers from all clients will be listed as long as any customer with same number is identical between clients.
 If ambiguous customers are found, the method will fail with an error message.

 See also [Customer](#customer).

 parameters: